CloudLabsAI-Azure/PowerApps-in-a-day/01_Power_Apps_Canvas_App.md

 **Note:** If you get an error when entering the Filter command, check the name of the manufacturer gallery.
 The name in the filter command must match the name of your gallery.

-_More details on the Filter() function is available at [Filter Lookup](https://powerapps.microsoft.com/tutorials/function-filter-lookup/)._
+ You can find more details on the Filter() function here: `https://powerapps.microsoft.com/tutorials/function-filter-lookup/`

-_A complete set of expressions is available at [Formula Reference](https://powerapps.microsoft.com/tutorials/formula-reference/)._
+ You can find a complete set of expressions here : `https://powerapps.microsoft.com/tutorials/formula-reference/`

 #### Task 7: Configure text labels in the device gallery